 3. Adverse Events

 Do you have any defaults, bankruptcies, or debt agreements?
 These stay on your credit file for 5 to 7 years.
-Even if you pay the default, it will still be listed but will be shown as paid.
+Even if you pay the default, it will still appear on your credit file but will be marked as paid.

 4. Debt Level

-Information considered will include how much money you are borrowing currently and how it will affect your ability to make more payments if your car loan is approved.
+Lenders will consider how much money you are currently borrowing and how it will impact your ability to make additional payments if they approve your car loan.

 5. Previous Finance